jupyterhub/team-compass/docs/meetings/index.md

 The JupyterHub community meets periodically to discuss important issues, make decisions, share ideas, and enjoy one another's company.
 These meetings are open to anyone, particularly those who are interested in joining the community!

+We encourage you to join us at one of our Collaboration Cafes

 (meetings:calendars)=
 ## Meeting calendars